-- Guideline on good pharmacovigilance practices (GVP) Module VII Periodic safety update report - CMDh SOP - Guidance to applicants /marketing authorisation holders (MAHs) on oral explanations at EMA
+- Guideline on good pharmacovigilance practices (GVP) Module VII Periodic safety update report - CMDh SOP on the processing of PSUR single assessment for nationally authorized products - Guidance to applicants /marketing authorisation holders (MAHs) on oral explanations at EMA

-17.27.
+17.26.
 How shall I submit the response to a request for supplementary information during a PSUSA procedure?
-Rev. Oct 2019
+Rev. Mar 2025

 No specific template needs to be followed for the responses to the request for supplementary information (RSI).
+The responses to the RSI should be accompanied by a cover letter within the deadline, which cannot be extended at the request of the MAH.

 The submission requirements for responses to requests for supplementary information are the same as those for the submission of the PSURs.
 For the submission of responses to the PSUR Repository, the xml delivery file is filled in the same way as the original PSUR submission apart from the selection of 'response' as a regulatory activity (submission unit).
-This xml delivery file should be attached to the relevant eCTD/NeeS sequence submitted via the eSubmission Gateway/Web Client.
+This xml delivery file should be attached to the relevant eCTD sequence submitted via the eSubmission Gateway/Web Client.
 The regulatory activity 'PSUR' can only be used for the 'initial' PSUR submission due to the built-in business rules linking to the submission deadline.